-In our previous article we discussed the Pilgrimage to County Mayo, Ireland for Cruach Phadraig — as it is known in Irish — that is also called “The Reek.”
+In County Mayo in Ireland, Cruach Phadraig — as it is known in Irish — is also called “The Reek.”
 It stands at 764 meters or 2510 feet elevation.
-It is located about 5 miles from the lovely town of Westport, an Irish Tidy Town.
-St. Patrick’s “Confessions” tells of his slavery in the wood of Fochluth.
+It is located about 5 miles from the lovely town of Westport , an Irish Tidy Town .
+St. Patrick’s “Confessions” tells of his slavery in the wood of Fochluth .
 Evidence relating to the history of St. Patrick suggests that this location was actually on the west shore of Ireland in this area.

 Westport is a popular tourist destination in County Mayo, not only as a launching point for the pilgrimage, but for its picture postcard beauty.
 In the center of the town is an octagon with a pillar featuring St. Patrick.
 On each of the eight sides is a panel illustrating an event from his life.